Stratigos/dailydoseofdio/README.md

 i) Add necessary environment params to webserver config (TBD)

+ii) Create a new database and add the credentials to it to the appropriate config params file.

 1) Use "composer update" to load vendor/ dir and external dependencies.

 2) Use "php init" to initialize application.